Biden’s $5 trillion tax gambit catches Congress by surprise

 Obama later ramped up his proposal in the fall of 2011 by floating a plan to cut the deficit by $3.6 trillion over a decade and raise taxes by $1.6 trillion during that span.

-National Republican Senatorial Committee Chairman Steve Daines (R-Mont.) said Biden’s budget provides “a contrast” ahead of the election.
+National Republican Senatorial Committee Chairman Steve Daines (Mont.) said Biden’s budget provides “a contrast” ahead of the election.

-Sen. John Tester (D-Mont.), who faces a tough re-election in a state that former President Trump with 57 percent of the vote, said he’s leery about trillions of dollars in new taxes.
+Sen. Jon Tester (D-Mont.), who faces a tough re-election in a state that former President Trump with 57 percent of the vote, said he’s leery about trillions of dollars in new taxes.

 Asked Wednesday if he’s worried about how Montanans might react to Biden’s proposed tax increases, Tester replied: “For sure.
 I got to make sure that will work.
 I just got to see what he’s doing.”

-Sen. Joe Manchin (D-W.Va.), who is up for re-election in another red state, has called on his fellow Democrats to focus more on how the federal budget has swelled from $3.8 trillion in 2013 to $6.7 trillion today.
+Manchin, who is up for reelection in another red state, has called on his fellow Democrats to focus more on how the federal budget has swelled from $3.8 trillion in 2013 to $6.7 trillion today.

 “Can we just see if we can go back to normal?
 Where were we before COVID?
 What was our trajectory before that?” he asked in a CNN interview Thursday.